-Smarter Erlang Programming With Emakefile Options and User_default
+Smarter Erlang Programming with Emakefile Options and user_default

 Say you’ve got an Erlang app with the standard file system layout, with your source code in src/ and your compiled code in ebin/.
 I’ve found this makes using the interactive shell interpreter a little harder.